-Honeybees are social bees, called so because they live in large groups.
+Honeybees are called social bees because they live in large groups.
 They use waxy secretions to build nests and cells within it for raising young.
 Bumblebees and stingless bees (native to tropical regions) are solitary, except to mate, and the females build their own nest.
 They do it in different ways and places, depending on the species.
 For example, carpenter bees bore holes in unfinished wood, while plasterer bees dig holes and tunnels.
 Nests are built in convenient places, such as abandoned wasp nests, empty snail shells and in tree cavities, or in the ground.
 The females lay their eggs in the nest, fill it with pollen and nectar for hatched offspring to feed on, and then leave.

 A social bee begins a hive (or colony) when a single queen (there’s never more than one) uses wax from her wax glands (located in the lower part of her abdomen) to construct cells in which to lay eggs.
 She alone tends to her first offspring.
 From then on, the queen’s sole role is to lay eggs, while her offspring, almost all of them female, take over all duties and the care of young.